kacpermak1/Furry-Game-JS/README.md

 # Furry Game in JavaScript
-Collect as many coins as possible without hitting the wall!
+Collect as many coins as possible without hitting the wall!<br>
-Furry is moving faster and faster!
+Furry is moving faster and faster!<br>
-Try to reach level 6 ;)
+Try to reach level 7 ;)

 ## Used:
 - HTML